tylerpcarter/inls161/syllabus/index.md

 This will allow us to better understand methods for creating well-formed materials to be used on the Web.
 We will also introduce concepts and practice skills relevant to effective use and understanding of the power built into the tools listed above.

-You will have choices for how to complete each set of tasks.
-Some may be familiar to you already while others may not.
+Some of the tools used may be familiar to you already while others may not.
 If you already know how to use a given set of tools, it will behoove you to learn a new set, thus increasing your technical skills.
 We will use primarily Free and Open Source Software (F/OSS) when possible and conduct and submit most of our work in open repositories online.